 The oldest human artifacts found in Grand Canyon are nearly 12,000 years old and date to the Paleo-Indian period.
 There has been continuous use and occupation of the region since that time.
+Indeed, 11 Traditionally Associated Tribes and historic ethnic groups view the Grand Canyon's archeological resources as preservation of their heritage.

 The park has recorded more than 4,800 archaeological resources with an intensive survey of nearly 3 percent of the park area.